 What we packed for seven months in Europe with kids:

-• Apple World adapter travel kit (one for our whole family was a sufficient number of adapters)
+- Apple World adapter travel kit (one for our whole family was a sufficient number of adapters, and it’s worth noting that UK power is a different outlet from mainland European power)

 We decided to each take one small backpack for our “personal item” and one 4-wheeled, hardcover suitcase for carry-on luggage.
 Whenever we got through security, on or off a plane or train, or before leaving a hotel, we go through our routine checklist: five people, five backpacks, and five rolling suitcases (one time, we almost left someone’s carry-on bag behind on a train we took to Prague.)